Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 source code control, stable interfaces, versioning, releases, ... can also be supported and simplified by ACT.

-Tutorials or articles about these topics will follow.
+Tutorials, articles and examples about these topics will follow.